-Launched in late 2021, the ASPCA Equine Transition and Adoption Center is an Oklahoma-based pilot program aimed at developing solutions to the barriers that get in the way of horses finding homes.
+Launched in late 2021, the ASPCA Equine Transition and Adoption Center is an Oklahoma-based pilot program aimed at developing solutions to the barriers that get in the way of at-risk horses finding homes.

 At the facility in El Reno, Oklahoma, a training and behavior specialist works with relinquished horses to prepare them for new homes.
-The pilot program is testing groundbreaking, humane training methods to build a shareable blueprint for retraining and rehoming horses who are minimally socialized or have behavioral challenges that make an adoption placement challenging.
+The program is testing groundbreaking, humane training methods to build a shareable blueprint for retraining and rehoming horses who are minimally socialized or have behavioral issues that make an adoption placement challenging.